rsyslog/rsyslog/source/configuration/modules/imjournal.rst

    Retrieves the trusted systemd parameter, _PID, instead of the user systemd parameter, SYSLOG_PID, which is the default.
+   This option override the "usepid" option.
+   This is now deprecated.
+It is better to use usepid="syslog" instead.

+-  **usepid** [**both**/syslog/system]
+   Sets the PID source from journal.

+   *syslog*
+      *imjournal* retrieves SYSLOG_PID from journal as PID number.

+   *system*
+      *imjournal* retrieves _PID from journal as PID number.

+   *both*
+      *imjournal* trying to retrieve SYSLOG_PID first.
+When it is not available, it is also trying to retrive _PID.
+When none of them is available, message is parsed without PID number.

 -  **IgnoreNonValidStatefile** [**on**/off]